 Grantees continue to reach out to the contractor base in their service area and recruit contractors for the CDBG-H program.
 The CDBG-H program continues to make funds available to assist contractors in becoming trained in lead-safe work practices, lead abatement, and lead risk assessment.
+DEHCR is building on efforts to encourage collaboration between CDBG-H and home weatherization providers to maximize available resources.

 DEHCR can work to develop more contractors and affordable housing.
 For example, funding could be used to provide more lead paint training to assist contractors in becoming certified in lead abatement procedures, risk assessment, and lead safe work practices.
-The DEHCR can also work with grantees to develop more housing units in areas where demand for housing is higher.
+DEHCR can also work with grantees to develop more housing units in areas where demand for housing is higher.
+Staff transition in the HOME programs impacted service delivery in 2017.